Thompson Sampling for Combinatorial Semi-Bandits: Combinatorial Thompson Sampling

 We also need a further assumption to tackle the problem: \begin{assumption} $D = D_1 \times D_2 \times \cdots \times D_m$, i.e., the outcomes of all base arms are mutually independent. \end{assumption}

-This assumption is not necessary in CUCB algorithms.
-However, when using TS method, this assumption is needed.
-This is because that we are using the Bayes' Rule, thus we need the exact likelihood function (as we can see in \cite{Gopalan2014Thompson}).
+This assumption is not necessary in the UCB-based CUCB algorithm~\citep{chen2016combinatorial}.
+However, when using the TS method, this assumption is needed.
+This is because that we are using the Bayes' rule, thus we need the exact likelihood function (as we can see in \cite{GMM14}).
 Only when the distributions for all the base arms are independent, we can use the {\sf Update} procedure (Algorithm \ref{UP}) to update their mean vector's prior distribution.
-When the distributions are correlated, the update procedure will also be much more complicated.
+When the distributions are correlated, the overall likelihood function does not equal to the production of likelihood functions of all the base arms, and this makes the update procedure too complicated to implement or analyze.